cydalytics/HK_Voters_Distribution/README.md

 ## Project Details
 To check the tutorial article, please click [here](https://towardsdatascience.com/using-folium-to-generate-choropleth-map-with-customised-tooltips-12e4cec42af2).

-The package used is "Folium".
-Folium builds on the data wrangling strengths of the Python ecosystem and the mapping strengths of the leaflet.js library.
+The package used is `Folium`.
+Folium builds on the data wrangling strengths of the Python ecosystem and the mapping strengths of the `leaflet.js` library.
 To know more about the package, you can refer to the docunment [here](https://python-visualization.github.io/folium/).

 Data were downloaded from [voter statistics](https://www.voterregistration.gov.hk/chi/statistic2019.html) and [census population statistics](https://www.censtatd.gov.hk/hkstat/sub/sp150.jsp?productCode=B1130301) released from Hong Kong Government and pre-processed.
 The data used in the map are stored in [Consolidated Data.xlsx](https://github.com/cydalytics/HK_Voters_Distribution/blob/master/Consolidated%20Data.xlsx).
 Feel free to play around =)